How to run Mobile Usability Tests for the best results

 4. Find the right testers

 If it is not possible to find actual users, user personas are the next best thing.
-This basically involves creating profiles of people that are the preferred customer for an app.
+This basically involves creating profiles of people who are an app’s preferred customers.
 Business and technical stakeholders in a project need to define the personalities, preferences, and demands of users who will be using the app.
-Specifying aspects such as gender, age, marital status, education, lifestyle and other personal qualities help, as they indicate how users will interact with an app.
+Specifying aspects such as gender, age, marital status, education, lifestyle, and other personal qualities help indicate how users will interact with an app.

 5. Find the right devices

 Invest in market research to find out which devices the users of an app are most likely to use.
 These are the devices on which mobile usability tests must be executed.
 It is not possible to test on every possible device in the market.
 Testing on the most used devices is the next best thing.

 Needless to say, nothing beats the real deal.
 No matter what the app, mobile usability testing is best done on real devices.
 Due to the extreme device fragmentation in the mobile device market, any app must be tested on a wide range of devices and browsers to provide a satisfactory experience to all (or the majority of) its users.